-Mr. Lau Ngai Fai, aged 58, has been appointed as Executive Director of the Company in 2015.
+Mr. Lau Ngai Fai, aged 59, has been appointed as Executive Director of the Company in 2015.
 He is responsible for running the manufacturing operations, marketing strategy planning and overall management of concrete division of the Group.
 Mr. Lau holds a Bachelor Degree in Civil Engineering with Honors from University of London, England.
 He had worked for managerial position in various organizations, including Hong Kong Government Public Works Departments and Ho Tin and Associates Consulting Engineers Limited; since 2006, he has served as a director in Black & Veatch Hong Kong Limited and subsequently became an associate vice-president in 2011.
-Mr. Lau is a Fellow Member of The Hong Kong Institution of Engineers.
-With over 31 years involved in the construction field, Mr. Lau has gained extensive industrial knowledge and management experience both from local and international organization, he specializes in civil engineering, infrastructure, site formation, sewerage works, drainage works, traffic engineering and project management.
+Mr. Lau is a Fellow Member of The Hong Kong Institution of Engineers and a director of Hong Kong Construction Materials Association.
+With over 32 years involved in the construction field, Mr. Lau has gained extensive industrial knowledge and management experience both from local and international organization, he specializes in civil engineering, infrastructure, site formation, sewerage works, drainage works, traffic engineering and project management.

-Mr. Yu Kwok Kan, Stephen, aged 60, has been appointed as an Independent Non-executive Director of the Company since 1997 and is a member of the Audit Committee and Remuneration Committee of the Company.
-Mr. Yu is the principal of Stephen K K Yu & Co., Certified Practising Accountants in Australia.
+Mr. Yu Kwok Kan, Stephen, aged 61, has been appointed as an Independent Non-executive Director of the Company since 1997 and is a member of the Audit Committee and Remuneration Committee of the Company.
+Mr. Yu is the Certified Practising Accountant and senior consultant of VL Tax & Accounting Pty Ltd in Australia.
 He holds a Bachelor of Commerce Degree from the University of New South Wales.
-He has over 35 years' advisory experience on taxation in Australia, Hong Kong and the PRC.
+He has over 36 years' advisory experience on taxation in Australia, Hong Kong and the PRC.

-Mr. Chan Yat Yan, aged 60, has been appointed as an Independent Non-executive Director of the Company since 2004 and is a member of the Audit Committee and Remuneration Committee of the Company.
+Mr. Chan Yat Yan, aged 61, has been appointed as an Independent Non-executive Director of the Company since 2004 and is a member of the Audit Committee and Remuneration Committee of the Company.
 He holds MBA from the University of Macau.
-Mr. Chan is the general manager of Modern Marketing Ltd. He has held senior management positions in corporate management, marketing and corporate communication and achieved many accomplishments with various multi-national corporations and leading Fortune 500 companies in the PRC for over 27 years, including BBDO of Omnicom Group, H.J.
+Mr. Chan is the general manager of Modern Marketing Ltd. He has held senior management positions in corporate management, marketing and corporate communication and achieved many accomplishments with various multi-national corporations and leading Fortune 500 companies in the PRC for over 28 years, including BBDO of Omnicom Group, H.J.
 Heinz, Time Warner as well as the World Gold Council.
 He also has extensive knowledge and experience in the PRC market.

-Mr. Lo Yip Tong, aged 58, has been appointed as an Independent Non-executive Director of the Company since 2004 and is a member of the Audit Committee and Remuneration Committee of the Company.
+Mr. Lo Yip Tong, aged 59, has been appointed as an Independent Non-executive Director of the Company since 2004 and is a member of the Audit Committee and Remuneration Committee of the Company.
 Mr. Lo is the proprietor of Y.T.
-Lo & Co., Certified Public Accountants and has over 30 years of experience in statistical, accounting, auditing and financial restructuring work.
+Lo & Co., Certified Public Accountants and has over 31 years of experience in statistical, accounting, auditing and financial restructuring work.
 He is a Member of Hong Kong Institute of Certified Public Accountants and a Certified Public Accountant (Practising) of Hong Kong.
 He is also a nominee approved by the Court for voluntary arrangement.